top of page

 In addition to the West Winds HOA's CC&Rs, homeowners are required to abide by the City of Bozeman's regulations regarding using BBQs (open flame cooking devices) and fire pits (recreational fires) to prevent fire hazards and protect public safety.
 These include:

-Distance Regulations: Enclosed BBQs or grills must be placed at least 10 feet away, and fire pits (recreational fires) must be placed at least 25 feet away from structures (including decks and fences) or combustible materials to prevent accidental fire spread.
+Distance Regulations: Enclosed BBQs or grills must be placed at least 10 feet away, and fire pits (recreational fires) must be placed at least 25 feet from any structure (including decks and fences) or combustible material.
+Where the fire is contained in an approved screened appliance, the minimum setback is 15 feet from any structure.
+Either way, any condition that could cause a fire to spread within 25 feet of a structure must be eliminated before lighting."

 Firewatch: An adult must always supervise the fire when in use, and a method of extinguishing the fire must be readily available, such as a fire extinguisher or garden hose.
 Fires cannot be more than three feet in diameter or higher than 2 feet.
 The fire must be attended to until it is out cold.
 The ashes must be cool to the touch before anyone can walk away from the fire.
 A spark can start a fire, and with dry grasses in the open spaces, we are in danger of fires starting and spreading down the open space.